kevinyswong/kevinyswong.github.io/index.md

 </blockquote>

-There's a stray case in Hungary in that it became a democratic country only recently, in 1989, so that differences in cultural consumption patterns among status groups can be studied.
+There's a stray case in Hungary in that it became a democratic country only recently, in 1989, so the changes in cultural consumption patterns among status groups can be studied.
 Bukodi released the same year as the paper above a
 <a href="https://cadmus.eui.eu/handle/1814/6925">working paper</a>,
 entitled SOCIAL STRATIFICATION AND CULTURAL PARTICIPATION IN HUNGARY: A POST-COMMUNIST PATTERN OF CONSUMPTION, about these changes since the fall of